Annotation Configs

 Logging the annotation

-Important Prerequisite: Before logging annotations using the SDK, you must first configure the annotation definition within the Arize application UI.
+Important Prerequisite: Before logging annotations using the SDK, you must first configure the annotation within the Arize AX UI.

 Import Packages and Setup Arize Client